OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/derivs/partial_derivs_explicit.rst

 There is a lot of information there, including checks for both forward and reverse derivatives.
 If you've taken our advice and stuck with the :code:`compute_partials` method, then you can ignore all the reverse stuff.
-For now, just take a look at the third to last column, which shows the norm of the difference between the analytic derivatives Jacobian and one that was approximated using finite-difference.
+For now, just take a look at the third-to-last column, which shows the norm of the difference between the analytic derivatives Jacobian and one that was approximated using finite-difference.
-Here all the numbers are really small, and that's what you want to see.
+Here, all the numbers are really small, and that's what you want to see.
 Its rare, except for linear functions, that the finite-difference and analytic derivatives will match exactly, but they should be pretty close.